lisanhu/uwlax-cs441-project-3/README.md

     make clean
 ## How to use

-	$ ./scheduler [quantum #]"schedulerAlgorithm" "#" "filePath"
+	$ ./scheduler [-q "#"] -s "#" "filePath"

-"schedulerAlgorithm" denoting those scheduler algorithms implemented and predefinded as "-s", and "#" denotes which algorithms will be chose:
+"-s" denoting those scheduler algorithms implemented and predefinded as "-s", and "#" denotes which algorithms will be chose:

 1 is First-Come, First-Served (FCFS);